zvahidy/Emerging-Markets/README.md

 What impact resulted from increasing or decreasing the training window?

 The training widow Dateoffset was increased from 3 to 6 months and the results show that the precision decreased from 100% for -1 to 59% and from 63% for 1 to 58%.
-These agjustments did not improve the precision.
+These agjustments did not improve the precision and in fact worsened.

 SMA short window=50 long window=200 (3 months training Dateoffset)